QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 Overview
 ============

-In this lecture, we'll continue our :doc:`earlier study <optgrowth>` of the stochastic optimal growth model
+In this lecture, we'll continue our :doc:`earlier study <optgrowth>` of the stochastic optimal growth model.

-In that lecture, we solved the associated discounted dynamic programming problem using value function iteration
+In that lecture, we solved the associated discounted dynamic programming problem using value function iteration.

-The beauty of this technique is its broad applicability
+The beauty of this technique is its broad applicability.

-With numerical problems, however, we can often attain higher efficiency in specific applications by deriving methods that are carefully tailored to the application at hand
+With numerical problems, however, we can often attain higher efficiency in specific applications by deriving methods that are carefully tailored to the application at hand.

-The stochastic optimal growth model has plenty of structure to exploit for this purpose, especially when we adopt some concavity and smoothness assumptions over primitives
+The stochastic optimal growth model has plenty of structure to exploit for this purpose, especially when we adopt some concavity and smoothness assumptions over primitives.

-We'll use this structure to obtain an **Euler equation**  based method that's more efficient than value function iteration for this and some other closely related applications
+We'll use this structure to obtain an **Euler equation**  based method that's more efficient than value function iteration for this and some other closely related applications.

-In a :doc:`subsequent lecture <egm_policy_iter>`, we'll see that the numerical implementation part of the Euler equation method can be further adjusted to obtain even more efficiency
+In a :doc:`subsequent lecture <egm_policy_iter>`, we'll see that the numerical implementation part of the Euler equation method can be further adjusted to obtain even more efficiency.

 Let's start with some imports